Full Electric With Range Extender

 Fully Redundant Blue Water Hybrid

 In this configuration we leave a diesel engine in one of the two hulls.
 We then modify the alternator on that engine for a significant increase in power generations.
 We expect this version of hybrid yacht to be more popular as it combines the old and known diesel technology with the newer electric motors.
 This design also allows for a higher top speed.
 A catamaran will run straight or with very little rudder adjustment on a single engine.
-Some catamarans are even designed to only have one engine, Aspen is one example.
+Some catamarans, such as Aspen, are even designed to only have one engine.
 This model also allows for zero emission operation by using the electric motor.
 Again, it is sized so typical single day use can be all electric.
 Extended cruising can be done by using a combination of the electric and diesel motors.
 While it is possible to integrate the diesel and electric motor controls we choose to keep them separate for a fully redundant blue water system.

 The hybrid design above has two major changes.
 One electric motor and both generators are removed from the system.
 The diesel engine has a larger alternator attached and that alternator acts as the generator for the high voltage batteries.
 It will automatically power the high voltage batteries if low and the diesel is operating.
 Conversion costs for this model are lower as one engine compartment remains in a large part, unchanged.